magepages/mpdocs/docs/shipping-restriction/index.md

 - **Name**: Name the rule, which is the required field.

 - **Description**: Enter the description for the rule.

-- **Status**: Select "Enable" to allow the rule to be applied.
+- **Status**: Select **Enabl** to allow the rule to be applied.

 - **Store View(s)**:
   - Select store view.
 Only apply rules for products on selected stores.
   - Many store views can be selected at the same time to display the rule.

 - **Customer Group(s)**: Select one or more customer groups at the same time to use the rule.
 Non-selected customer groups will not apply the rule.

-- **From**: Click on the calendar icon to select the date / month / year.
-The rule will start from the date / month / year you selected.
+- **From**: Click on the calendar icon to select the date/month/year.
+The rule will start from the date/month/year you selected.

-- **To**: Click the calendar icon to select the date / month / year to complete the rule application.
+- **To**: Click the calendar icon to select the date/month/year to complete the rule application.

 - **Select Day (s)**: Select the days of the week.
-The rule will be applied to the days of the week with the date / year / year you selected.
+The rule will be applied to the days of the week with the date/month/year you selected.
 The remaining days will not apply the rule.

 - **Time from**:
   - Select the time of day to start applying the rule.
   - For countries located in different time zones, they will be applied according to the time selected for those countries.
 For example: Vietnam is in GMT +7, US in GMT -5.
 Time from 8 am, so 8 am in Vietnam and 8 am in the US will begin to apply the rule when customers buy goods.

 - **Time to**:
   - Choose the time of day.
 The rule will end at the time you selected.
   - For countries located in different time zones, they will be applied according to the time selected for those countries.
 For example: Vietnam is in GMT +7, US in GMT -5.
 The end time is 19h in Vietnam and 19h in the US will not apply the rule when customers buy goods.

 - **Priority**:
   - Enter the priority for the rule.
   - The smaller the number of priority rules, the higher the priority.
 0 is the highest priority.